ACruzana/CYA_Game_MS2/README.md

 4. Provide proper sizing and response for 4k screens (MED complexity / LOW relevance)

+## Testing
+During the development, using Brackets by Adobe and its built-in live preview made it very easy to adjust response and test the majority as was coded, via Developer Tools.

+After finishing the coding, used "HTML validators", "CSS lint" and "JS hint" checking for possible warnings or errors.

+**Global Display:** tbd.

+**Game Screen:** tbd.

+**Game Commands:** tbd.

+**Options:** tbd.

 ## Deployment
 This site is temporarily hosted on GitHub Pages, from Master branch.